sarahgoodwin93/kmc-projects/TESTING.md

 * Users found it easy to create an account and navigate the website
 * Users found it easy to add item to cart and proceed with checkout

-### Things to implement from user testing

-* Make logo clickable and redirect to homepage

 # Accessibility Testing

 ## Lighthouse